tobijegede/jegede-portfolio/part3.md

-To go back to Part 1 of my project, the initial planning stage of my project, please click this link [here](finalprojoverview.md).
+To go back to Part 1 of my project, the initial planning stage, please click this link [here](finalprojoverview.md).

-To go back to Part 2 of my project, the storboarding phase, please click this link [here](finalprojpart2.md).
+To go back to Part 2 of my project, the storyboarding phase, please click this link [here](finalprojpart2.md).

 ## Things to Include for Final Part III write-up:

 - A few paragraphs that reflects on changes you made since the completion of Part II.
 Talk about who you identified as the audience for your final data story.
 Include any other information you've used that helped you narrow the focus (e.g. insights from your interviews, personas, etc.).
 Note any specific adjustments you made to your final project to make it work for your audience.
 Talk about the design decisions you had to make along the way, and reflect on anything in particular that stands out to you that you learned working through the process.
 (Part III)
--  ~~Include a link to your updated Github repository that includes a link to your final data story (e.g. a link to your Shorthand / StoryMap or other final project).
-Make sure your data story is published and publicly accessible.
-(Part III)~~
-- ~~Add a link to your final data story (a direct link to Shorthand / StoryMap / etc.) placed in the final presentation spreadsheet.
-Add the link next to your name in the spreadsheet, and update the title to reflect the working title for your presentation.
-(Part III)~~

 ## Accessing My Final Project on Shorthand: